 The Gila Trout was originally recognized as endangered under the Federal Endangered Species Preservation Act of 1966 (U.S. Fish and Wildlife Service, 1967).
-Federaldesignated status of the fish as endangered was continued under the Endangered Species Act of 1973 (U.S. Fish and Wildlife Service, 1975) until 2006 when the species was down-listed to threatened (U.S. Fish and Wildlife Service, 2006).
-The Gila Trout was listed as endangered by the New Mexico Department of Game and Fish in 1975 under the Wildlife Conservation Act and was down-listed to threatened in 1988, and remains listed as threatened by New Mexico Department of Game and Fish.
+Federal designated status of the fish as endangered was continued under the Endangered Species Act of 1973 until 2006 when the species was down-listed to threatened (U.S. Fish and Wildlife Service, 2006).
+The Gila Trout was listed as endangered by the New Mexico Department of Game and Fish in 1975 under the Wildlife Conservation Act and was down-listed to threatened in 1988 and remains listed as threatened by the New Mexico Department of Game and Fish.
 Gila Trout are considered a Species of Concern by the Arizona Game and Fish Department.